 From time to time, the Board may establish committees to assist the Board in carrying out its responsibilities.
 Presently, there are four committees of the Board: Audit, Compensation, Nominating and Governance and Strategic.
 The Board has established a charter for each of these committees.
 Each committee regularly reports to the full Board on its activities.
 The Nominating and Governance Committee, Compensation Committee and Audit Committee shall be composed entirely of independent directors under the rules of the NASDAQ.
 The Board has established a process for the assignment of Committee members, but the Board does not have a requirement for rotation of Committee memberships.

 The Company encourages communication between its security holders and the Board.
 The Company has adopted a policy under which Company security holders may communicate with the Board or any of its individual members.
 The Company has also adopted a policy under which certain Company security holders may make recommendations for the nomination of directors to the Nominating and Governance Committee.

-In order to facilitate that members of the Company's Board devote adequate time and attention to their responsibilities as a member of the Board, no Director shall serve on more than six public company boards (including the Company's Board).
+In order to facilitate that members of the Company's Board devote adequate time and attention to their responsibilities as a member of the Board, no Director shall serve on more than five public company boards (including the Company's Board).

 There is no mandatory retirement age for members of the Board.
 There are no term limits applicable to members of the Board.
 Board orientation is provided for new members of the Board.